 GTT No96

 GTT No96 uses two thin Invar membranes, a nickel-steel alloy, with two insulation layers around each.
 The primary membrane keeps liquid and vapor inside.
 The secondary membrane backs it up in case something goes wrong.
-This design is pretty effective at managing boil-off gas, helping maintain safety and efficiency.
+Provides low boil-off rates, improving containment efficiency and cargo preservation.

 GTT Mark III